 Sister Cities, Goodwill Beach Cities, Friendship Cities.
 There are communities around NSW and around the world with special links to the Northern Beaches.
-It’s all about promoting friendship, cooperation and cultural exchange, and we love you all.
+It’s all about promoting friendship, cooperation and cultural exchange.

 Manly and Odawara formed a Friendship City relationship in 1990, and we have a reciprocal language and cultural Japan Student Exchange Program with Odawara’s Tokimeki International School.
 Every year, up to 20 Northern Beaches students aged 14 years or older get the chance to improve their Japanese language skills and learn firsthand about Japanese culture.